 What is a Real Estate Broker?

 A real estate broker is responsible for supervising the real estate brokerage business.
 If he/she holds the license for the brokerage, this person is known as the representative broker.

 A broker has to have a certain amount of experience in real estate, and New York state has an application.
 The experience requirement is met either through two years as a licensed real estate salesperson or three years in real estate in another capacity (for instance, buying and selling your properties or managing real estate).

 The state also allows a combination of sales and another real estate function.
 He/she must also pass the qualifying salesperson course and test, sit for another 45 hours in an approved broker course, and then take New York State’s exam.

 Agents and brokers need to renew their licenses, which includes the completion of 22.5 hours of continuing education.
-This must consist of at least three hours relating to fair housing and discrimination, and one hour associated with the law of agency.
+It must consist of at least three hours relating to fair housing and discrimination and one hour associated with the law of agency.

 Should I Work With a Broker?

 Generally, you deal with agents, which is fine.
 The most important thing is that you are comfortable with your broker or agent, and feel he/she is providing you with the proper expertise and level of service.
 The industry demands that agents meet a certain level of standards and ethics, which the broker will ensure.